renanbaqui/escalonador/README.md

 # Escalonador

-Escalonador is a process scheduling simulator written in C language.
+Escalonador is a five-state process scheduling simulator written in C language.

 ## Installation